Control relationship disclosure monitor

 Officers, directors, owners, insiders.

-We monitor Form D, Forms 3, 4, and 5—the filings where companies disclose who's in charge and who owns what.
+We monitor Form D and Forms 3, 4, and 5, the filings where companies disclose officers, directors, insiders, promoters, and ownership changes. - Change notifications

 Changes, not noise.

-You only hear from us when the disclosed state actually changes—new people, departures, or ownership shifts above your threshold.
+You hear from us when the disclosed state changes: new disclosed people, departures, role changes, or ownership shifts above your threshold. - Evidence records

 Receipts included.